orome/crypto-enigma-py/README.rst

    c.InteractiveShellApp.exec_lines += ["from __future__ import unicode_literals"]

-or explictly suppply Unicode strings (e.g., as in the examples above with `u'TESTING'`).
+or explicitly suppply Unicode strings (e.g., as in the examples above with :code:`u'TESTING'`).

 Alternatives
 ~~~~~~~~~~~~